PayOft/Readme/README.md

 # Mision

-Simple put it aim of PayOft is to established as a usable digital currency around the world by implementing a series of optimizations and upgrades and also by developing free to use digital tools.
+Aim of PayOft is to established as a usable digital currency around the world by implementing a series of optimizations and upgrades.

 # License